Las Meninas: Subjects

 Las Meninas is set in Velázquez's studio in Philip IV's alcázar palace in Madrid.
 The high-ceilinged room is presented, in the words of Silvio Gaggi, as "a simple box that could be divided into a perspective grid with a single vanishing point".
 In the centre of the foreground stands the Infanta Margaret Theresa (1).
 The five-year-old infanta, who later married Holy Roman Emperor Leopold I, was at this point Philip and Mariana's only surviving child.
-(Note: Maria Theresa was by then queen of France as wife of Louis XIV of France.
+(Note: Maria Theresa was by then queen of France as wife of Louis XIV.
 Philip Prospero, Prince of Asturias, was born the following year, but died at four, shortly before his brother Charles II was born.
 One daughter from this marriage, and five from Philip's first marriage, died in infancy.)
 She is attended by two ladies-in-waiting, or meninas: Doña Isabel de Velasco (2), who is poised to curtsy to the princess, and Doña María Agustina Sarmiento de Sotomayor (3), who kneels before Margaret Theresa, offering her a drink from a red cup, or búcaro, that she holds on a golden tray.
-To the right of the Infanta are two dwarves: the achondroplastic Austrian Mari Bárbola (4), and the Italian Nicolás Pertusato (5), who playfully tries to rouse a sleepy mastiff with his foot.
+To the right of the infanta are two dwarves: the achondroplastic Austrian Mari Bárbola (4), and the Italian Nicolás Pertusato (5), who playfully tries to rouse a sleepy mastiff with his foot.
 The dog is thought to be descended from two mastiffs from Lyme Hall in Cheshire, given to Philip III in 1604 by James I of England.
 (Note: "And a couple of Lyme-hounds of singular qualities which the King and Queen in very kind manner accepted.")
 Doña Marcela de Ulloa (6), the princess's chaperone, stands behind them, dressed in mourning and talking to a bodyguard (or guardadamas) (7), Diego Ruiz Azcona.